pulumi/pulumi-awsx/specs/component-design.md

       having to replicate all the creation code.
 For example awsinfra.ecs.TaskDefinition exposes `createTaskRole` and `createExecutionRole` to allow users to use the same logic, while passing in different data.
-    * The above three items effectively serve to give the user full control over the child resources, while also being able to leverage both the default data and the default logic of our components.
-      Without the latter two items, users who wanted to tweak something small would have to replicate a both.
+    * The above three items effectively serve to give the user full control over the creation of child resources, while also being able to leverage both the default data and the default logic of our components.
+Without the latter two items, users who wanted to tweak something small would have to replicate both.

 1. When sensible, allow components to expose 'deployment-time' instance methods that help create other components.
 This should generally only be provided when: